symonk/inertia/README.md

 ## Inertia:

-Inertia is python test automation framework built with the idea of reliably testing web applications from an integration and end to end perspective.  `Inertia` operates on top of the python playwright implementation and adds a lot of goodies, including a fully functional pytest plugin to get up and running quickly.
+`Inertia` is in very early alpha stages but the goal is to provide an easy to use, robust and flake free automation framework for modern web applications in python.
+Inertia builds on top of microsofts `playwright` library and builds in some extra goodies.
+Initially `Inertia` will be a synchronous API.

 >Inertia was developed using pytest as it's test runner and has a `pytest-inertia` plugin that exposes inertia
 >through a series of fixtures.
 Inertia is suitable for any underlying test runner of course however some boilerplate